 Because of this large mileage differential, you generally will want to focus on booking ANA business class.

-ANA splits their Asia award chart into 2 zones:
+ANA splits its Asia award chart into 2 zones:

 Here is the ANA partner award chart: